-The IBLL offers you bibliographic references on currently (v1.0) over 2000 relevant publications on international language and law research.
-The bibliography focus on contributions that explore the constitutive relationsship between language and law; it is constantly being expanded.
+The IBLL offers you bibliographic references to currently (v1.1 beta, Dec 2020) almost 4000 relevant publications on international language and law research.
+The focus of the bibliography is on contributions that explore the constitutive relationship between language and law; it is constantly being expanded.
 For future versions an extended search and a rough thematic indexing of all bibliographic entries is planned.
 If you miss important titles or want to add your own publications to the database, please follow the »instructions below.
 The use of the database is free of charge.
 However, if you use it, we ask you to include a reference to the source in your publications (»how to cite).
 If you want to be informed regularly about new content, please »subscribe to the SOULL newsletter.

 Search for publications on language and law

 Currently a simple character search is available at this point.
 If you enter more than two characters, all database entries that contain these characters in any data field of the entry are displayed.
 Please note: This database is still in development (beta version) and is maintained by a few people in their spare time.
 Please understand, if entries of the database are still displayed incorrectly or contain gaps at this time.
 We are always grateful for any comments on errors; please use the contact form or e-mail.

 If you are missing relevant literature in IBLL, would like to suggest individual entries or submit entire lists of publications (including your own work), you are welcome to send us the data.
 Please note the following:

 - You are welcome to send us individual title suggestions as plain text in an e-mail.